Grandt/PHP-Digital-Format-Convert-Epub-Mobi-PDF/readme.markdown

 # DON'T USE.
-## This was an experiemnt, trying to get the original packate to work.
+## This was an experiemnt, trying to get the original package to work.

 ## It failed.